 We look forward to welcoming you again as soon as the current lock down restrictions in the UK are eased.
 This does not seem likely before early April 2021.
 Please check this page for further updates.

 You can still make advance reservations on-line or by phone for bed & breakfast stays and holiday rentals that commence after 10 April this year.

-You can rest assured that we are taking all necessary precautions against Covid-19.
-We have received our “We’re Good to Go” accreditation from Visit Britain.
-This recognises that we have put in place government and industry guidelines regarding social distancing as well as stringent cleaning and sanitisation procedures.
+You can also rest assured that we are taking all necessary precautions against Covid-19.
+Our “We’re Good to Go” accreditation from Visit Britain recognises that we have put in place government and industry guidelines regarding social distancing as well as stringent cleaning and sanitisation procedures.

-Spean Lodge is a very spacious house, however, we accommodate a maximum of only seven bed and breakfast guests.
-Social distancing is therefore not an issue.
-In fact, we are letting just two of our three rooms offering you an even more exclusive and relaxing experience.
+Although Spean Lodge is a very spacious house, it’s our policy to accommodate a maximum of just seven bed and breakfast guests.
+Social distancing is therefore not an issue, especially in our large breakfast room and guests’ lounge.

 Researching your ancestry

 We can give our staying guests lots of information on the research resources available in the Highlands.
 Glen is a history graduate with museum and archive experience.
 He can help you begin exploring your family history or provide advice on how you can continue your detective work.

 Wireless internet connection

 The Lodge has free and fast wi-fi access everywhere.